d-002/cpu/README.md

 > [!WARNING]
 > This computer is nonfunctional and discontinued.
-> Although I spent a lot of time refining it, the assembly took too much effort
+> Although I spent a lot of time working on it, the integration and timing
-> and its various issues / oversights made it easier to start over, hence the
+> parts took too much effort and the various issues / oversights made it easier
-> second generation.
+> to start over, hence the second generation below:

 ## Second generation